 7. Review the directions and notes before starting an assignment.
 This will ensure that you complete the assignment correctly and do not make extra work for yourself.
 It also could make the assignment easier by refreshing your memory and reviewing knowledge.

 9. Get at least one classmate’s phone number.
 This way you can call a friend and ask for help or clarification if you are confused, forgot your assignment notebook, or encounter others problems.
-You may also wish to email your teacher; remember though, teachers have families and friends too.
-If you wait too late, your teacher may not reply in time.
+You may also wish to email your teacher; remember though, during asynchronous time your teacher is working with the other alphabetical half of your class.

 10. Review assignments and readings on Sunday.
 Of course you should enjoy your weekends!
 Rest.
 Relax.
 Have fun.
-However by reviewing your notes for twenty brief minutes, you start the school week with a fresh understanding of where we have left off.
+However by reviewing where we left off for twenty brief minutes, you start the school week with a fresh understanding.